shwetagopaul92/abaco/README.md

   Running ` ag.profiles.get() ` would show the current user's profile.

-## Exercise: Deploy and test a hello-world container with Abaco
+## Exercise: Deploy a hello-world container with Abaco

   Let's begin with a simple example of printing "hello-world" using an Abaco Actor.